ibowditch/userdocs/_sources/server.md.txt

 ## Vehicles Menu

 An optional feature of the system is to record and maintain records of vehicle movements.
-It is intended to replace the logbook records used in most RFS vehicles.
+It is intended to replace the paper logbook records used in most RFS vehicles.

 As well as recording details of vehicles movements, this feature also provides reports and summaries of vehicles use, as well as driving records for members.